 Most kittens receive their first vaccination shots when they are 8 weeks or 2 months old; however, some kittens may receive those shots as early as when they are 6 weeks old.
 Therefore, consult your vet to find out whether your 6-week old kittenis ready for vaccinations.

 If they are ready, the likely type of vaccination that they will get is called combination vaccine consisting of feline distemper, rhinotracheitis, and calicivirus.
 Chlamydophila may also be included in the first 6-week old kitten vaccination.
-Also make sure that your kitten receives proper flea treatment that is safe for them.TAGs:6 week old kitten, 7 week old kitten care, six week old kitten, 6 week old kitten care, 6 week old kittens care, 6 weeks old kitten, kittens 6 weeks old care
+Also make sure that your kitten receives proper flea treatment that is safe for them.TAGs:6 week old kitten care, six week old kitten, 6 week old kitten, 7 week old kitten care, 6 week old kittens care, care for six week kitten, care for 6 week kitten, 6 weeks old kittens, 6 weeks old kitten, six week old kitten care